-Our team will utilize the iPhone Developer Program to create an iPhone application for Dr. Kwekkeboom's research.
+Our team will utilize the iPhone SDK to create an iPhone application for Dr.

+Kwekkeboom's research.
 This application will make it easy for patients to play any of 12 pain therapy tracks.
-These songs are organized into four categories, with three songs per category.
-Within the application, there will be three different menus, each containing four buttons (1.81 cm by 3.12 cm).
+These songs are organized into four categories of three songs per category.
+Within the application, there will be three different menus, each containing four buttons (1.68x3.21cm).
 The first menu will have one button designated for each of the four categories.
 When the user chooses a category by pressing one of these buttons, he or she will enter the next menu.
 This will have three buttons for each song, as well as a back button located in the upper-left hand corner, allowing the user to go back to the previous menu.
 If a song is selected, they will enter the third menu.
-This menu has a play/pause button at the bottom left, a back button at the top left, and two volume control buttons on the right-hand side of the display.
+This menu has a play/pause button at the bottom left, a back button at the top left, and two volume control buttons on the right of the display.
 These three menus are the major component of the application, and are the only components for patient use.
-Shown in Figure 7 is the layout for the four-button format.
+Shown in Figure 8 is a flow chart of the menu progression.